John Wesley Johnson (academic administrator): Early years

-To further his education, Johnson applied to Yale University.
-However, the cost to attend the prestigious school was too expensive and he alone did not have the means to pay for the education.
+Johnson applied to Yale University while still administering Corvallis Academy.
+However, the cost of attending the prestigious school was too high, and he alone did not have the means to pay for the education.
 At 24-years-old he secured a loan to cover his tuition and set out by ship for the Eastern Seaboard.
 The voyage took him South along the Pacific Coast to Panama, where he hiked 10 miles inland to board the newly constructed Isthmus of Panama Railroad.
-During the trip, he fell ill and later reported the physical cost of the trip was so severe he was unable to enlist as a soldier during the civil war.
-Upon reaching the Eastern shore, he voyaged North by ship to New York City.
-WIthin two years, Johnson received his law degree - ranking sixth out of 100 in his graduating class.
+During the trip, he fell ill and later reported that the physical cost of the trip was so severe he was unable to enlist as a soldier in the Civil War.
+Upon reaching the Eastern shore, he voyaged North by ship to New York City and then by land to his final destination in New Haven, Connecticut.
+Within two years, Johnson received his law degree from Yale, ranking sixth out of 100 in his graduating class.

 Johnson returned to Oregon, initially to practice law, in 1862.
-However, the demand for highly educated instructors and administrators at local colleges and universities was greater at the time.
+However, the demand for highly educated instructors and administrators at local colleges and universities was greater then.
 Johnson wound up serving as a teacher and administrator at McMinnville College (now Linfield College) from 1863 to 1867.
 He was eventually promoted to president.
 He left Linfield College to work as principal of Portland High School and remained there for six years.
 In 1873, Johnson was hired by the University of Oregon (known then as Oregon State University) as a Latin professor.
 On July 26, 1876, the University of Oregon Board of Regents met (immediately upon the state land board's official acceptance of Deady Hall) and elected Johnson the school's first president.
 Thomas Condon, Mary Spiller and Mark Bailey were also elected to the faculty that day.

 University of Oregon

 During his tenure at the University of Oregon, Johnson taught Greek and Latin.
 He served not only as president, but as registrar, business officer, provost, dean of students and secretary.
 His 17 years as president helped foster great expansion at the Eugene school, including the construction of Villard Hall in 1886 and the dormitory (now Friendly Hall) in 1893.
-Throughout his tenure, he was a statewide advocate of the university, attempting to overcome many Oregonians' objections to higher education.
+Throughout his career, Johnson was a statewide advocate for public higher education in Oregon and overcame many objections by residents and state leaders to public support of local colleges and universities.
+Johnson died, unexpectedly at 56, while still serving as president in 1893.